Khmer Special Forces: Origins

 More specialised SF training was carried out in the United States and Thailand since December 1972.
-Khmer SF trainees attended technical courses at Fort Bragg, North Carolina, by the USSF 5th Special Forces Group and at the Royal Thai Army (RTA) Special Warfare Centre at Fort Narai, Lopburi Province by the US 46th Special Forces Company; additional Guerrilla and Commando skills were taught by Thai instructors from the Royal Thai Army Special Forces (RTSF) and Royal Thai Police (RTP) Police Aerial Resupply Unit (PARU) at the latter's Phitsanulok and Hua Hin training camps.
-Advanced Ranger/LRRP and radio communications' courses also took place in early 1973 at the Military Assistance Command, Vietnam (MACV) Recondo School at Nha Trang, South Vietnam, manned by the USSF Detachment B-36, and at the RTA Recondo School co-located at Ft.
+Khmer SF trainees attended technical courses at Fort Bragg, North Carolina, by the USSF 5th Special Forces Group and at the Royal Thai Army (RTA) Special Warfare Centre at Fort Narai, Lopburi Province by the US 46th Special Forces Company; additional commando and guerrilla skills were taught by Thai instructors from the Royal Thai Army Special Warfare Command (RTASWC) and Royal Thai Police (RTP) Police Aerial Reinforcement Unit (PARU) at the latter's Phitsanulok and Hua Hin training camps.
+Advanced Thahan Phran (Thai Rangers)/Long-range reconnaissance patrol (LRRP) and radio communications' courses also took place in early 1973 at the Military Assistance Command, Vietnam (MACV) Recondo School at Nha Trang, South Vietnam, manned by the USSF Detachment B-36, and at the RTA Recondo School co-located at Ft.
 Narai, Thailand, before "Freedom Runner" was concluded on July that year.

 Structure and organization

-The Khmer Special Forces were closely modelled after the United States Special Forces (USSF) and the South Vietnamese Army of the Republic of Vietnam Special Forces (LLDB), with a total unit strength of 350 Officers and enlisted men, being organized in July 1973 into one separate Headquarter 'C' Detachment, along with three 'B' Detachments and 18 'A' Detachments in turn organized into three Special Forces Groups (SFGs).
+The Khmer Special Forces were closely modelled after the United States Army Special Forces and the defunct South Vietnamese Army of the Republic of Vietnam Special Forces, with a total unit strength of 350 officers and enlisted men, being organized in July 1973 into one separate Headquarter 'C' Detachment, along with three 'B' Detachments and 18 'A' Detachments in turn organized into three Special Forces Groups (SFGs).
 Unlike an American A-Team however, Khmer SF 'A' Detachments could field up to 15 men, the additional personnel being psychological warfare specialists.
 They were structured as follows: